-Or: How to survive a science course, with special attention to the problems of studying chemistry
+How to survive a science course, with special attention to the problems of studying physics

 At the heart of all science is something called the scientific method.
 The simple version of the scientific method is based on the idea that the objective reality of the universe can be determined by carefully observing phenomena, recording appropriate measurements, then studying the data from these observations for patterns that can be used to describe the general behavior of classes of natural objects.
 When we can control the circumstances of the observations, we are performing experiments, but often we cannot control all the factors before we make observations.
 There are scientists who believe that the only valid scientific data is that which comes from controlled experiments; in their view, most of astronomy, meteorology, geology, and many parts of biology are not rigorously scientific.
-Since this is a chemistry course, in most cases we will be working largely within the tradition of "repeatable experimental methodology", since for the most part, we can carry out studies in a lab situation.
+In chemistry, we will be working largely within the tradition of "repeatable experimental methodology", since for the most part, we can carry out studies in a lab situation.

 Science classes are frightening for many students.
 They anticipate difficulties with the concepts, with the details, and especially with the math.
 But science is just one way of thinking about the natural world around us, and anyone can learn to think like a scientist.
 Don't waste energy worrying about your ability to learn the material; use your energy to learn it!
 Once you get the hang of it, you'll be able to discover, understand, and appreciate the complexity of God's creation better.
 You will also be better prepared to take your place as a steward of that creation.

 Review the prerequisites for the course.
 These are the concepts and math skills that you should have mastered in order to succeed in learning the material.
 The math prerequisites for this course are described in the course overview page and the FAQs page.
 If you have any questions about your readiness for the course, be sure to ask for help during our first session.
 I will arrange to work with you so that you can gain the required skills quickly.